 - Info box: Select a structure to view the Info box

 - Isolate button: Located in Info Box.
 Tap the "Isolate" button to remove all unselected anatomy.

 Use saved views to create a Tour

-To link a set of saved views, go to My Library, then Tours from the top bar, and select Start.
-Select the desired views and tap Save.
+To link a set of saved views, go to My Library, then Tours from the top bar.
+Select Start.
+Select the desired views (there must be at least two) and select Save.
 The presentation will appear in the Tours menu.

 The Study section

 Use Flashcards, Quizzes, or Lab Activities to practice and learn more.